CAPGrasp: An $\mathbb{R}^3\times \text{SO(2)-equivariant}$ Continuous Approach-Constrained Generative Grasp Sampler: Introduction

 \section{Introduction}

-We address the problem of synthesizing 6-\ac{dof} grasps whose approach directions are within a specific target range\footnote{We refer to grasp synthesis as both sampling and refining grasps.}.
-This problem, known as approach-constrained grasp synthesis \cite{weng2023gonet}, can be solved either by i) generating grasps around the target object and eliminating those that do not adhere to the specified constraints or by ii) generating grasps that meet the specified approach constraints.
-In our previous work \cite{weng2023gonet}, where we introduced a 6-\ac{dof} \textit{discrete} approach-constrained generative grasp sampler, we demonstrated that methods following ii) is more accurate and efficient at generating grasps at the target area than methods following i).
+\IEEEPARstart{W}e address the problem of synthesizing 6-\ac{dof} grasps whose approach directions are within a specific target range.
+This problem, known as approach-constrained grasp synthesis \cite{weng2023gonet}, is present in many robotics tasks, including interactive tactile sensing \cite{welle2023enabling}, human-to-robot handover \cite{yang2021reactive} and task-based grasping \cite{kokic2020learning}.
+Approach-constrained grasp synthesis can be solved by i) generating grasps around the target object and eliminating those not adhering to the specified constraints or by ii) generating grasps that meet the specified approach constraints.
+In our previous work \cite{weng2023gonet}, where we introduced a 6-\ac{dof} \textit{discrete} approach-constrained generative grasp sampler, we demonstrated that methods following ii) are more accurate and efficient at generating grasps at the target area than methods following i).
 Unfortunately, the discreteness of the grasp sampler in \cite{weng2023gonet} restricted the possible approach directions to be within a predefined discrete subset of SO(3), meaning that it could only generate grasps from specific directions, which left the problem of generating grasps with \textit{any} approach direction in SO(3) unsolved.

 In this work, we address that specific problem with the 6-\ac{dof} \textit{continuous} approach-constrained generative grasp sampler called \methodname{}.
 Given an object point cloud and approach constraint in SO(3), \methodname{} samples a diverse set of grasps that adheres to the constraint as shown in \figref{fig:confine_space_bowl}.
 Interstingly, \methodname{} can be made \equiv{} as the continuous approach-constrained formulation reveals symmetries in the input data, something the discrete formulation cannot achieve.
-The immediate benefit of this equivariance is more sample efficient learning.
-In addition to \methodname{}, we also introduce a new efficient training algorithm that eliminates the need for curating extensive training data and a constrained grasp refinement approach that improves the generated grasps in terms of success rate without violating the approach constraint.
+In addition to \methodname{}, we also introduce a new training algorithm that eliminates the need for curating extensive training data and a constrained grasp refinement approach that improves the generated grasps in terms of success rate without violating the approach constraint.